glouw/c8c/README.md

     make;

-Will build the compiler, assembler, and virtual machine, and then build all the unit tests for the virtual machine using the compiler and assembler.
+will build the compiler, assembler, and virtual machine, and then build all the unit tests (tasm, tc8c) for the virtual machine using the assembler and compiler.

-Outside of that, if you're looking to build and run your own c8 code:
+If you're looking to build and run your own c8 code then piecewise invoke the toolchain:

-Compile your c8 program:

     c8c main.c8 main.asm

-Assemble it:

     asm main.asm main.hex

-Bin it:

     bin main.hex main.bin

-And run it:

     emu main.bin